rmandvikar/MSMQ-component/README.md

 ####Algorithm:

 * `Send`: The items are sent to the `Queue`.
-* `Receive`: The `Queue` is received in batches and each batch of items is processed using the `callback`.
+* `Receive`: The `Queue` is received in batches and each batch of items is handed off to `receiver`.
 On exception, the whole batch of items is sent to the `ErrorQueue`.
-The `ErrorQueue` is received one item at a time and processed using the `callback`.
+The `ErrorQueue` is received one item at a time and each item is handed off to `receiver`.
 On exception, the item is sent to the `FatalQueue`.
-The `FatalQueue` is not received at all and will contain items that cannot be processed.
+The `FatalQueue` is not received at all and will contain items that throw.

 Note: `Send` and `Receive` run in same thread.

 ####Example:

-The MSMQ processor first sends sample items to the message queue and then processes them (in same thread).
+The MSMQ processor first sends sample items to the message queue and then receives them (in same thread).

 ```c#
 // msmq processor